 Decline of the Old Gods, Ascent of the New

-Time can strength a bond or cause it to rot.
-The war in the Realms Beyond caused a shift in power on Argaia, and humans began to resent the children of dragons who had nothing left to offer.
+Time can strengthen a bond or cause it to rot.
+The war in the Realms Beyond caused a shift in power on Argaia, and Humans began to resent the Children of Dragons who had nothing left to offer.
 The cults of the Phoenix began to flourish, and with that came tension.

 The First Red Rains

 Humanity fought back as best they could, but everything began to fail.
 A capital city might hold out against the Chimera threat, only for the destruction of its neighboring farmlands to cause its people to starve.
 And so Humans fled from their homes and did their best to seek refuge in the largest cities.
-Tall walls were raised higher, stout gates made stouter, and the ranks of armies swelled.
-But more were caught outside sealed city gates and their stories were lost to time.
-And oftentimes those in the cities found themselves in such need, they envied those who had died.
+Tall walls were raised higher, stout gates reinforced, and the ranks of armies swelled.
+But more were caught outside sealed city gates and their stories were lost to time, and oft those in the cities found themselves in such need, they envied those who had died.

 The Vermillion Council Reveals Itself